Bealby/grandpas-pocket-watch-shop/README.md

 Links to `About`, `Contact` will not however become obsolete for users navigating through the Website.
-The longer users are enagged in the
+The longer users are engaged in the
-Website the more likey their trust will grow, leading them to naturally search and find links to `About`, `Contact`.
+Website the more likely their trust will grow, leading them to naturally search and find links to `About`, `Contact`.

 ### Skeleton